-Carson-Newman University has established transfer pathways for students who complete an associate degree from a Tennessee Board of Regents (TBR) institution prior to beginning their enrollment at Carson-Newman University.
-Students who follow the prescribed pathway will streamline their educational journey and satisfy many components of their pursuit of a bachelor's degree without taking unnecessary coursework.
-Following a Tennessee Transfer Pathway prior to admission will allow a student to graduate with a bachelor's degree from Carson-Newman University upon completion of any remaining required major, liberal arts, or elective hours from Carson-Newman.
+Carson-Newman University has established articulation agreements and transfer pathways for students who complete an associate degree from a Tennessee Board of Regents (TBR) institution prior to beginning their enrollment at Carson-Newman University.
+Students who follow the prescribed pathway will streamline their educational journey and satisfy many components of their pursuit of a bachelor's degree without taking additional unnecessary coursework.
+Following an articulation agreement or transfer pathway prior to admission will allow a student to graduate with a bachelor's degree from Carson-Newman University upon completion of any remaining required major, liberal arts, or elective hours from Carson-Newman.